-5.75 The site is located within flood zone 1 and the proposed drainage system has been designed to apply SUDs measures to limit and discharge appropriately surface water run off
+- 5.56 CS67 states that the extent and impact of flooding should be reduced. - 5.57 The site is located within Flood Zone 1 and the proposed drainage system has been designed to apply SUDs measures to limit and discharge appropriately surface water run off.